Barracuda Cloud Security Guardian must be able to communicate with your Cloud Service account. Perform the following steps to enable communication.

 - In Azure, navigate to Azure Active Directory, then Manage > App registrations.

-- Click New Application Registration.
-In the new window, enter the following information, then click Create.
+- Click New Registration.
+In the new window, enter the following information, then click Register.

 - Name – Give this application a unique name that you will remember.